thz/un-orchestrator/use-cases/elastic_router/escape/README.md

 - Orchestrate the Elastic router (`er-sg.nffg`) to the UN domain
 - Receive NFFG updates via the Cf-Or interface of Escape
 - Orchestrate these NFFG updates to the UN domain

+Build the container using:
+`docker build -t escape .`

+Run the container using:
+`docker run --net=host escape`